 Applicants must receive an unconditional offer for the Executive Leadership in Major Projects (ELMP) Non-award Program, delivered by the John Grill Centre for Project Leadership at the University of Sydney, to be eligible for the scholarship.

 Applicants must have the support of their current employer to participate in the ELMP program.
+Accommodation and meals costs are paid by the participant at an estimated cost of $9,500 (plus GST) for the 4 week residentials in Sydney.

 The Scholarship will be awarded on the basis of: